projecthamster/hamster-lib/docs/notes.rst

 * ``update_activity`` seems to modify index for facts in which the activity was reference.
 * ``add_category`` stores the verbose name and a lower(name) version as ``search_name``.
 * Fact parsing code: ``hamster.lib.parse_fact``
+* resurrect/temporary for ``add_fact`` is about checking for preexisting activities by using ``__get_activity_by_name``.
+If True we will consider 'deleted' activities and stick this to our new fact.
+* ``get_tag_ids`` seems to create tags that have been passed if they do not exist
+* activities flagged as ``temporary`` dont get ressurected (``__add_fact``).
+* ``categories.get_all`` returns ordered by activity name (``hamster.storage.db.__get_category_activities``).
+* seperate ``storage.__get_activities`` is dedicated to autocomplete. we summerized its usecase under the regular one so far.
+  The difference seems to be that autocomplete reasonable needs a way to retrieve *all* activity names, irrespective of category association.
+This should be coverable by adding a ``categories=False`` flag to our default method.
+Worth noting: considers only non-deleted activities.
+Activities are returned ordered by their corresponding facts start time with the 'latests' beeing first.
+Maybe it is actually cleaner to add a dedicated method like this once we get to autocomplete.
+* If an activity gets *removed* we check if it has a fact associated.
+If so, the activity id merely marked as 'deleted', if not it is beeing removed from the backend.
+* if a category is beeing removed, set all related activities to activity.category=None.
+Then delete persistent category.
+* according to ``storage.db.Storage.__add_activity`` when adding a new activity with a new category, this category does not get created but instead this activity.category=None.
+  This makes sense as categories passed are just id, we however can pass full category objects.
+  At the same time, this aproach allows to add arbitrary category.id as activity.category without checking their existence. this may lead to db anomalies.
+* if an activity is created with ``temporary=True`` it will be marked as ``deleted=True``. why not set the attribute directly?
+Whats the role of a temporary activity?
+* ``__add_activity`` seems to return the created activities id